Black-Beard-Sdk/TransformJsonToJson/README.md

 Manage configuration for transform a json source in json target.

-Consider the following template. note that the template is a json that describe the structure of the target json.
+Consider the following template. note this template is a json that describe the structure of the target json.
 If the template is empty, the process return the initial source json.

 ```JSON
     { "name" : "jpath:{$.n}" }